 If you’re looking for a CBD product to soothe your aches and pains, you have a ton of choices.
 From gummies to pills to oils, CBD products abound, and they all have the potential to help relieve pain.
 But for muscle or joint pain, topical CBD like a CBD cream may be particularly useful.
+I travel to Mountain Annie’s Dispensary in Colorado to buy this.
 Research into CBD’s pain-relieving abilities is still in the early stages.
 However, what we do know is promising.
 CBDNorth suggests that CBD may provide relief for pain and inflammation.
 There’s also evidence that topical CBD products, like creams, can help with a variety of pain sensations including: 1.
 Arthritis-related pain.

 A 2016 animal study found that applying topical CBD may help with arthritis-related pain and swelling.
+Arthritis is a huge reason people go looking for supplemental Lyme Disease symptom relief.
 2. Nerve pain.
 A small 2020 study looked into the effects of topical CBD oil on pain.
 Many people in the study, all with nerve damage, reported having reduced pain levels.
 They described feeling a dip in sharp, intense, and cold and itchy pain sensations.
 Jaw pain.
 A 2019 study looked into how topical CBD may provide relief from a specific kind of facial pain that mainly affects the jaw.
 The study found that people who applied topical CBD about two times a day experienced a lot less pain after 2 weeks.
 3. Muscle pain.
 A 2017 animal study found that applying topical CBD may help with muscle pain.
 It also found that systemic CBD and its metabolite metabolites (CBD-C and CBD-D) blocked MMP-2 in cultured myoblasts, suggesting that topical CBD might be able to reduce inflammation in people.
 4. Inflammation.
 A 2013 study found that topical CBD reduced collagen synthesis, which may explain why topical CBD cream isn’t as good at preventing muscle pain as other creams.
 Additionally, there may be a difference between topical CBD creams that claim to prevent skin inflammation versus creams that specifically treat inflammation.

 What is CBD?